-Name of the Attribute LDAP Name Description Туре Supported in Active Directory Supported in LDS Supported in eDirectory ms-DS- User- Account- Control- Computed msDS- User- Account- Control- Computed Flags that are similar to userAccountControl, but the attribute's value can contain additional bits that are not persisted Enumeration Yes Yes No Primary- Group-ID primaryGro upID A relative identifier (RID) for the primary group of a user Enumeration Yes No No Object-Guid objectGUI D A unique identifier for an object Octet String Yes Yes No object-Sid objectSid A Binary value that specifies the security identifier (SID) of the user Octet String Yes Yes No Logon- Hours logonHours Hours that the user is allowed to logon to the domain Octet String Yes No No USN- Changed uSNChang ed An update sequence number (USN) assigned by the local directory for the latest change including creation Interval Yes Yes No
+Attribute Name LDAP Name Description Туре Supported in Active Directory Supported in LDS Supported in eDirectory ms-DS- User- Account- Control- Computed msDS- User- Account- Control- Computed Flags that are similar to userAccountControl, but the attribute's value can contain additional bits that are not persisted Enumeration \checkmark \checkmark × Primary- Group-ID primaryGr oupID A relative identifier (RID) for the primary group of a user Enumeration √ × × Object-Guid objectGUI D A unique identifier for an object Octet String \checkmark \checkmark × object-Sid objectSid A Binary value that specifies the security identifier (SID) of the user Octet String \checkmark \checkmark × Logon- Hours logonHour s Hours that the user is allowed to logon to the domain Octet String \checkmark × × USN- Changed uSNChange d An update sequence number (USN) assigned by the local directory for the latest change including creation Interval 1 1 ×

-NOTE: The sAMAccountName and userPrincipalName attributes are supported for only AD DS repository.
-In AD LDS and eDirectory repositories the attributes are not supported.
+NOTE: The sAMAccountName and userPrincipalName attributes are supported only for AD DS repository.
+In AD LDS and eDirectory repositories, the attributes are not supported.